 As of December 2017, the Better Business Bureau (BBB) has closed 9 complaints against Ideal Collection Services in the preceding 3 years, with 3 complaints closed in the past 12 months.
 Almost all of these complaints alleged problems with billing and collections.
 Since August 2015, the Consumer Financial Protection Bureau (CFPB) has received 25 complaints about ICS.
 Justia lists at least 8 cases of civil litigation involving ICS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ICS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases